Follow us

 Mountaineering Family exploration of the mountains

-The area around the Albert 1er hut is the perfect destination for an exploration of the mountains and their glaciers.
-Quickly accessed via the Balme-Vallorcine ski lifts, this area provides a breath-taking immersion into the icy world of glaciers.
-Our programme includes a night in the Albert 1er hut and a fun and friendly approach that is focused on exploring.
+The area around the Albert 1er hut is the perfect destination for exploring the mountains and their glaciers.
+Easily accessible via the Balme-Vallorcine ski lifts, this area offers a breathtaking immersion into the icy world of glaciers.
+Our program includes a night at the Albert 1er hut and takes a fun, friendly approach focused on exploration.
+Our program is specifically designed for families who want to discover the world of glaciers and experience a night in a mountain hut.
+It also provides a great opportunity to learn basic mountaineering techniques, such as using crampons and ice axes.

 Private hiring is the historical relationship that binds a guide to his/her client.
 It allows you to be alone, or in a constituted group, with your guide that meets your specific needs.
 It is undoubtedly the ideal formula to realize your projects because it guarantees you a maximum of comfort.
 You are free to choose your departure date (depending on the availability of the huts) and the itinerary can be adjusted, according to your specific expectations.